emalysz/TechAssessment/challenge1/README.md

 ## How to Run

-Spin up a webserver (such as `python3 -m http.server`) or load index.html directly in a web browser.
+Spin up a webserver (such as `python3 -m http.server`) and load `localhost:8000` or load index.html directly in a web browser.

 ## Design/Technical Decisions